 It is common for cloud torrent services to offer free accounts, often with a 1 GB storage limit.
 These may be useful, but you get what you pay for.
 We found most free accounts resulted in HTTP download speeds which were all but unusable.

 Paid plans typically start at around $10 per month for 100 GB of storage.
 This can vary dramatically, though, so it’s well worth shopping around.
-Paid plans invariable produce much better download speeds than free plans and are usually secured by HTTPS.
+Paid plans invariably produce much better download speeds than free plans and are usually secured by HTTPS.

-Other than the fact that they will work on your iPhone, a big advantage of cloud torrent services is they can stream video content to your phone so that it doesn’t need to be stored locally.
+Other than the fact that they will work on your iPhone, a big advantage of cloud torrent services is they can stream content to your phone so that it doesn’t need to be stored locally.

 Apple is notoriously spartan when handing out storage memory on its mobile devices, which also don’t support external SD cards.
 This makes this space-saving feature a godsend for iOS users.